What is Scrum?

-However, the problem is that people not always naturally implement the agile methodology that Scrum represents because we have other, not that efficient and rigid ways of approaching work, ingrained in our minds.
+However, the problem is that people do not always naturally implement the agile methodology that Scrum represents because we have other, not that efficient, and rigid ways of approaching work, ingrained in our minds.

 Imagine, you have to build a house.
 Most likely, you would divide the process into four parts:

 1. Foundation construction